Asilifelis: Evolutionary context

-Most felids of the Burdigalian belong to a diversification of the so called "Pseudaelurus-grade", basal species with primitive features, which are thought to have given rise to modern genera, with modern "Felis-grade" felids such as Pristifelis not appearing until 11.6 Ma.
+Most felids of the Burdigalian belong to a diversification of the so-called "Pseudaelurus-grade", basal species with primitive features, which are thought to have given rise to modern genera, with modern "Felis-grade" felids such as Pristifelis not appearing until 11.6 Ma.
 Therefore, the existence of a felid as derived as Asilifelis in Early Miocene rocks is surprising.
 It is possible that this African lineage was forced into a hypercarnivorous role much earlier than their Eurasian relatives due to competition with abundant viverrids and herpestids.
 It has also been speculated that it gave rise to modern felids, which could perhaps explain the sudden appearance of modern felines at the start of the Late Miocene in Eurasia.
 However, the limited material makes these conjectures impossible to confirm.
-Fossils of other Early Miocene African are limited, and mostly represented by the much larger "Pseudaelurus-grade" genera Diamantofelis and Namafelis.
+Fossils of other Early Miocene African felids are limited, and mostly represented by the much larger "Pseudaelurus-grade" genera Diamantofelis and Namafelis.
 The distant relationship between these forms and Asilifelis potentially suggests two separate dispersal events of felids into Africa during the Early Miocene.
 Furthermore, Katifelis nightingalei, another species with similar transitional features, was described from slightly younger rocks of the Kenyan Lothidok Formation in 2018.
 Other felids are not known from the continent until the sudden appearance of forms such as Machairodus around 12.5 Ma.
 An explanation for this gap in the fossil record might be that they primarily inhabited poorly sampled habitats, or alternatively were excluded from these ecosystems by the diversity of small viverrids and herpestids.